if you don't have torchviz, install it by uncommenting and running the following line

 x = self.fc3(x)

-return x
+x return x

-model = ConvNet().to(device)
+= ConvNet().to(device) model

 What does max pooling do? you can think of it as a kind of “summarization” step in which we intentionally make the current output somewhat “blockier.”
 Technically, it involves sliding a window over the current batch of data and picking only the largest element within that window.
 Here’s an example of how this looks: